DaRoemer/SpheroidSizer/README.md

 - The images will be analysed, one after the other:
   - Automatic detected Spheroid will be displayed
   - Accept (ENTER) or Start manuel drawing (M)
   - For manuel drawing a new window opends.
-Left klick to ad point, richt lick to remove, ENTER when finished.
+Left klick to ad point, right click to remove to last one, ENTER when finished.

 ### Analysis
 A adapeted script from https://github.com/DaRoemer/Spheroid is added (Spheroid_fct.py).
 This funcions enable one to a fast analysis of the data.
 Mainly it helps to find the most **repressentativ** Spheroid in a experiment with multiple replicates over multiple days.

 I hope this helps.
 Fell free to adapt the code and use whatever you want.
-The goal of this project was mainly to get used with cv2 while solving a real problem.
+The goal of this project was mainly to get used with cv2 while solving a present lab problem.
 Have fun :v: